CellAg Landscape

 LenioBio is a protein expression platform company that aims at advancing transformative technology to discover, develop and scale proteins, unconstrained by any cell limitations.
 LenioBio established a legal entity in Germany in 2016 and acts as a protein supplier for the industry.
 They also joined the community of Cellular Agriculture Netherlands to develop a Dutch ecosystem in cellag.

-Tälist is a talent solution platform for the alternative protein industry, including cellag, and connects businesses to talent around the world.
-They also just launched their impact calculator where professionals can calculate their impact in the alternative protein industry.
+AltProtein.Jobs is a talent solution platform for the alternative protein industry, including cellag, and connects job seekers to opportunities around the world.
+They also run an impact calculator where professionals can calculate their impact in the alternative protein industry.

 Investments in Germany